Nathan-UW/OpenGF/README.md

     @article{qin2023deep,
-        title={Deep learning for filtering the ground from {ALS} point clouds: A dataset, evaluations and issues}, author={Qin, Nannan and Tan, Weikai and Ma, Lingfei and Zhang, Dedong and Guan, haiyan and Li, Jonathan}, journal={ISPRS J. Photogramm.
+        title={Deep learning for filtering the ground from {ALS} point clouds: A dataset, evaluations and issues}, author={Qin, Nannan and Tan, Weikai and Ma, Lingfei and Zhang, Dedong and Guan, Haiyan and Li, Jonathan}, journal={ISPRS J. Photogramm.
 Remote Sens.},
         volume={202},
         pages={246--261},